Manas-Sahoo-au6/Maze-solver-python-project-attainu/README.md

 - How to run MazeSolver In Linux Operating System.
 - My Approach to Solve the problem.
 - Code Explanation (Step by Step).
-- Modules used in this Project.
+- Technology used in this Project.
 - My Final Words.
 ***